Zampilled/LLMarkdownDocs/README.md

 This means that this class structure can be changed to whatever type of doccumentation is best suited for a package and the markdown processing code doesn't need to change.
 This code can be found under code/llm_processing/createMarkdown.py

+## Examples and Thoughts
+Under the examples directory you'll see the various models I've run through with typescript set to true as the typescript files of the package had more to infer as they had an options class.
+All the examples are raw outputs from the script apart from deepseek-r1:32b.md, which I made a small change as one of the code blocks didn't format right.
+The different models output wildly different things like in llama3.1:8b.md where in a description it links to a header that it doesn't know exists and somehow that link works (line 22)!

+The best I was able to create was deepseek-r1:7b.md it's quite extensive and you can consider it my submission.